 Stones in the kidneys and urinary tract occur commonly in Singapore and Southeast Asia and usually occur in patients aged above 40 years.
 They affect men more often than women and form as a result of urine with a high concentration of certain chemicals (such as calcium, oxalate, phosphate, uric acid, and others) and a low concentration of substances that stop stone formation (urinary inhibitors such as citrate and magnesium).
 Most ureteral stones are made up of calcium oxalate or calcium phosphate, whilst struvite, uric acid, and cystine stones are less commonly encountered.
 Risk factors for ureteral stone formation include (1) urinary tract infections; (2) cystic kidney disease; and (3) various metabolic disorders such as gout.

 Kidney stones are often asymptomatic.
 They are usually detected when they cause severe cramping pain in the flanks, which may spread down to the lower abdomen.
 Nausea, vomiting, and blood in the urine may be accompanying symptoms.
-Fever, chills and painful urination suggest that the stone may be associated with a urinary infection.
-Urine analysis, X-rays of the abdomen and pelvis and ultrasonography of the kidneys are usually the first tests to confirm the diagnosis (figure 1).
-Computer tomography of the urinary tract, popularly known as a CT urogram, gives the most accurate information of the position of the stones and the associated anatomy of the kidneys, which may be swollen from the stone causing obstruction to passage of urine down the ureters.
-Illustration
+Fever, chills, and painful urination suggest that the stone may be associated with a urinary infection.
+Urine analysis, X-rays of the abdomen and pelvis, and ultrasonography of the kidneys are usually the first tests to confirm the diagnosis (Figure 1).
+Computer tomography of the urinary tract, popularly known as a CT urogram, gives the most accurate information of the position of the stones and the associated anatomy of the kidneys, which may be swollen from the stone causing obstruction to the passage of urine down the ureters.

 Figure 1: Abdominal X-rays showing